undel-gh/HA-Laundry-Monitor/docs/en/SPECIFICATION.md

 - power-unavailable grace period;
 - snapshot maximum age.

-Hybrid confirmation requires a configured vibration sensor and an explicit electrical power threshold.
-Its vibration-event requirement must be lower than the vibration-only requirement.
+Active hybrid confirmation requires a configured vibration sensor, an explicit electrical spin power threshold, and an explicit heating power threshold.
+The heating threshold must be higher than the electrical spin threshold.
+The reduced hybrid vibration-event requirement must be lower than the vibration-only requirement.
 Electrical minimum coverage must not exceed the electrical rolling window.
+The heated-cycle minimum spin time must not be lower than the normal spin minimum cycle time, and heating confirmation must not exceed the heating observation coverage.
 Reconfigure must preserve the same hybrid/vibration invariant: an enabled hybrid configuration may not remove its vibration source.

+For backward compatibility with experimental configurations created before heating-aware gating exists, an enabled hybrid configuration that lacks a valid heating threshold must fail closed: the runtime may continue vibration-only detection, but it must not use reduced-evidence hybrid confirmation until the heating configuration is completed.

 ## 12. Recovery policy